 In the Bering Sea/Aleutian Islands area, a Pacific cod Management Plan for an exclusive Aleutian Islands Subdistrict, west of 170° W longitude, state-waters fishery has been adopted.
 Included within the plan are season, gear, and harvest specifications.
-The fishery GHL is set by regulation at 35% of the Aleutian Islands ABC for Pacific cod and may not exceed 15 million lbs.
+The fishery GHL is set by regulation at 39% of the Aleutian Islands ABC for Pacific cod and may not exceed 15 million lbs.

 Currently, on January 1, the Aleutian Islands state-waters Pacific cod season opens in the Adak Section, between 175° W long and 178° W long, to vessels 60 feet OAL or less using trawl, pot, and jig gear, and vessels 58 feet OAL or less using longline gear.
-The state waters of the Aleutian Islands Subdistrict, west of 170° W long, open 4 days after the closure of the federal Bering Sea-Aleutian Islands A season for catcher-vessel trawl fishery is closed, or 4 days after the federal Aleutian Islands Subarea non-CDQ season is closed, or March 15, whichever is earliest.
-When waters west of 170° W long are open, trawl vessels may not be greater than 100 feet OAL, pot vessels may not be greater than 125 feet OAL, and vessels using mechanical jig or longline gear not greater than 58 feet OAL.
-During the 2020 season, new regulations adopted at the January Board of Fisheries meeting became effective on February 28.
-These new regulations closed the state-waters fishery for trawl vessels over 60 feet OAL and pot vessels over 100 feet OAL on February 17 at 11:59pm Alaska time.
-All state waters west of 170° W long reopened for trawl vessels 100 feet or less OAL and pot vessels 125 feet or less OAL on March 15 at 12:00 noon Alaska time.
+The state waters of the Aleutian Islands Subdistrict, west of 170° W long, open 4 days after the closure of the federal Bering Sea-Aleutian Islands for vessels catcher-vessel greater than or equal to 60 feet in OAL pot gear fishery closes.
+When waters west of 170° W long are open, trawl vessels may not be greater than 60 feet OAL, pot vessels may not be greater than 100 feet OAL, jig vessel may not be more than 60 feet OAL and longline vessels may not be greater than 58 feet OAL.
+All state waters west of 170° W long open for trawl vessels 100 feet or less OAL and pot vessels 125 feet or less OAL on March 15 at 12:00 noon Alaska time.
+If the GHL is not fully harvested, the fishery management plan allows removal of area exclusivity later in the season to increase harvest to promote achievement of the GHL.

 A state-waters Pacific cod fishery management plan has also been adopted in waters of the Bering Sea near Dutch Harbor.
 The Dutch Harbor Subdistrict Pacific cod season is open to vessels 58 feet or less OAL using pot gear, with a limit of 60 pots.
-The fishery GHL is set at 9 percent of the Bering Sea ABC for Pacific cod in 2020.
+The fishery GHL is set at 10% of the Bering Sea ABC for Pacific cod in 2021.
 The season opens seven days after the federal Bering Sea-Aleutian Islands pot/longline sector's season closure, and may close and re-open as needed to coordinate with federal fishery openings.
 Additionally, there is a Pacific cod season open to vessels 58 feet or less OAL using jig gear.
 The fishery GHL is set at 100,000 pounds which is subtracted from the overall Bering Sea ABC for Pacific cod.
 The season opens May 1.
+If the GHLs are not fully harvested, the fishery management plans allow removal of area exclusivity, vessel size restrictions, and gear limits later in the season to increase harvest to promote achievement of GHL.